IIED at the XIV World Forestry Congress

-IIED and its partners will be at this year's World Forestry Congress in Durban, South Africa, from 7-11 September 2015.
+IIED and its partners were at this year's World Forestry Congress in Durban, South Africa, from 7-11 September 2015.

-The XIV World Forestry Congress, hosted by South Africa, and the first to take place in the continent, will bring together the global forestry community to review and analyse the key issues and to share ways of addressing them.
+The XIV World Forestry Congress, hosted by South Africa, and the first to take place in the continent, brought together the global forestry community to review and analyse the key issues and to share ways of addressing them.

-The theme for the conference, in Durban, is 'Forests and people: investing in a sustainable future'.
+The theme for the conference, in Durban, was 'Forests and people: investing in a sustainable future'.

 - Clarify why it is so important to recognise forests and forestry as an integral part of sustainable development – from local to national and international